(oscillating motion of orbiting bodies relative to each other)

 four kinds of libration:

-- Libration in longitude - the Moon's apparent slight oscillation from side to side due to the moon spinning so as to keep single face toward the Earth, but due to the orbit's eccentricity, sometimes during the month, the spin is slightly ahead or behind this position.
+- Libration in longitude - the Moon's apparent slight oscillation from side to side due to the moon rotating so as to keep single face toward the Earth, but due to the orbit's eccentricity, sometimes during the month, the rotation is slightly ahead or behind this position.

 - Libration in latitude - the Moon's axis is slightly different than the axis of its orbit around Earth, so sometimes during the month its north or south pole is slightly visible.